janneshb/huehnerbe.in/_publications/2021-bachelors-thesis.md

 In this Bachelor thesis a centralized planning algorithm was developed that generates safe trajectories for multiple <a href="https://arxiv.org/abs/2209.12048" target="_blank" rel="noopener noreferrer">CRS</a> EmboRockETH agents.
 Then, this planner was cast into distributed form.
 Based on the distributed optimization problem decentralized planners were implemented using ALADIN and round-robin scheduling.
 Finally, the performance of all trajectory planners was evaluated and compared using various problem setups.

-This project served as my bachelor's thesis.
+This project served as my Bachelor's thesis.